-When a benefit recipient has received benefits for 12 months, an annual cost of living adjustment (COLA) is provided.
+When a benefit recipient has received benefits for 12 months, an annual COLA is provided.
 This COLA is calculated on the base retirement benefit at the date of retirement and is not compounded.
-For those retiring prior to January 7, 2013, the COLA will continue to be a 3% simple annual COLA.
-For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, the COLA will be based on the average percentage increase in the Consumer Price Index, capped at 3%.
+For those retiring prior to January 7, 2013, the COLA will continue to be a 3.0% simple annual COLA.
+For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, the COLA will be based on the average percentage increase in the Consumer Price Index, capped at 3.0%.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2018